-The Liberated thinker does not follow the advice of Wall Street Money Managers, who suggest no more that 5% or 10% of your portfolio should be in any one stock, or that you should hedge your investments against them falling by shorting other stocks.
+The Liberated thinker does not follow the advice of Wall Street Money Managers, who suggest no more than 5% or 10% of your portfolio should be in any one stock, or that you should hedge your investments against them falling by shorting other stocks.
 The Liberated thinker likes to keep it simple.
-The more contracts you open or trades you make the more transaction costs you bear and the more money you need to make just to break even.
-If you think your stock will turn against you, sell it, and invest in a stock you prefer.
+The more contracts you open or trades, you make the more transaction costs you bear, and the more money you need to make just to break even.
+If you think your stock will turn against you, sell it, and invest in a stock, you prefer.

 But that is best for me, what is best for you?
 Only you can decide!